-The guinea pigs may be simple-looking and not needy when it comes to keeping them as a pet, but there is more to them than it’s believed.
-Of course, a small appropriate home of their own, a caring owner, food and toys, or another guinea pig by their side, are the essential things for their emotional well being.
+The guinea pigs may be simple-looking and not needy when it comes to keeping them as a pet, but there is more to them than it’s usually believed.
+Of course, a small appropriate home of their own, a caring owner, food and toys or another guinea pig by their side are the essential things for their emotional well being.

-Another thing they like, and need, is the vitamin C supplementation.
-Their organism cannot produce this enough by itself, and in a deficit of it, they could get prone to health issues with digestion, teeth decay or scurvy.
+Another thing guinea pigs like and need is vitamin C supplementation.
+Their organism cannot produce enough vitamin C by themselves and in a deficit of vitamin C, they could get health issues with digestion, teeth decay or scurvy.

-The guinea pig absolutely loves to be given fruits and veggies.
-Make your little pet happy with some bell peppers, carrots, apples, melons, tropical fruits, blueberries, pears, plums, eggplants, zucchini, cucumbers, celery, beans, berries, squash.
-The guinea pig likes some items like: grapes, onion, raisins, cauliflower and broccoli, leeks, bananas, spinach – but, use these sparingly to prevent them from bloating, regardless how tasty are these for your guinea pig.
+The guinea pig absolutely loves to be given fresh fruits and veggies.
+Make your little guinea pig happy with some bell peppers, carrots, apples, melons, tropical fruits, blueberries, pears, plums, eggplants, zucchini, cucumbers, celery, beans, strawberries, squash.

-Finally, these rodent pets are highly sociable and prone to sadness or even depression when completely alone or unnoticed.
-If you cannot afford or like a second guinea pig, ensure that you are his best friend.
-This pet likes to get attention, likes to be petted and played with more than other rodents do.
-And, if you have the chance, get another guinea pig – they like to be cuddled together and have a playmate or partner of their own kind, in order to be happy and cheerful!
+Guinea pigs like to get attention, like to be petted and played with more than other rodents do and if you have the chance, get another guinea pig.
+They like to be cuddled together and have a playmate or partner of their own kind, in order to be happy and cheerful!

 How to entertain your guinea pig during playtime?
-First and most important – set the cage home for the guinea pig in the room where most activity happens.
-Consider the living room for example; people gather, the TV is on, socializing happens there all the time, so your furry friend will never feel alone or bored.
+First and most important – set the guinea pig cage in the room where most activity in the house happens.
+Consider the living room for example; where people gather, the TV is on, socializing happens there all the time, so your furry friend will never feel alone or bored.

-Be creative; you can take a piece of paper, crumble it like a ball and roll it while the guinea pig walks freely on the floor of your home.
-This sounds too simple, but they love the sound of crumbling!
+Be creative, you can take a piece of paper, crumble it in a ball and roll it while the guinea pig walks freely on the floor of your home.
+This sounds too simple, but they really love it!

-Make tunnels of cardboard with tubes and wrapping paper, so that it is wide enough for the guinea pig to enter and feel like playing hide-and-seek.
+Make tunnels of cardboard with tubes and wrapping paper, so that it is wide enough for the guinea pig to enter and feel like they are playing hide-and-seek.

 Get a small ball, like a tennis ball or ping pong ball.
 You can put these in the cage, or on the floor.
 The more the better, just imagine the joy of the guinea pig with so many things to roll around.